All 4 x 4 solutions of the quantum Yang-Baxter equation: Introduction

 The most studied set of solutions are the so-called regular solutions where $R^{(0)} = P$.
 These correspond to spin chains with nearest neighbour interactions and usually correspond to $R$-matrices that appear as scattering matrices in integrable quantum field theories.
 Traditionally these types of solutions have been studied using symmetry arguments \cite{Drinfeld:1985rx,Jimbo:1985zk} or more direct approaches \cite{Vieira_2018} .
 More recently an approach based on the boost operator was set-up \cite{de_Leeuw_2019,deLeeuw:2020ahe,de_Leeuw_2021}, which resulted in the full classification for $4\times4$ regular solutions of the Yang--Baxter equation \cite{Corcoran:2023zax}.

-So, in order to complete the full classification of $4\times4$ solutions we need to consider the remaining constant cases which give non-regular $R$-matrices.
+So, in order to complete the classification of $4\times4$ analytic solutions we need to consider the remaining constant cases which give non-regular $R$-matrices.
 In this paper we discuss how these can be extended to non-constant solutions.
 A first attempt at this was put forward in \cite{Garkun:2024jnp} using a new algorithmic approach to construct solutions .
-In this paper we are completing the classification $4\times4$ non-regular solutions of the quantum Yang--Baxter equation.
-In section \ref{Non-constant Models} all the models have been listed.
+In this paper we are completing the classification $4\times4$ non-regular analytic solutions of the quantum Yang--Baxter equation.

+With classification we mean that we list all \textit{analytic} solutions to the quantum Yang-Baxter equation with complex spectral parameters up to the following identifications \begin{enumerate} \item Reparameterisations and redefinitions of the (spectral) parameters and free functions \item Normalisation of the $R$-matrix $R\rightarrow f(u,v) R$ \item Transposition $R\rightarrow R^T$ and parity $R_{ij} \rightarrow R_{ji}$ \item Local basis transformations $R_{ij} \rightarrow V_{i} V_{j} R_{ij} V_{i}^{-1} V_{j}^{-1}$ \end{enumerate} All of these transformations trivially map between solutions of the Yang-Baxter equation and in our list we will choose one representative of the equivalence class generated by these transformations.
+In particular, some solutions will depend on free functions $f,g,\ldots$ and we take solutions to be in the same class for any choice of these functions.
 Our methods are explained and illustrated by an example in Section \ref{Method}.
+In section \ref{Non-constant Models} all the models have been listed under the above identifications.

 The existence of a quantum integrable model is normally understood as the existence of a tower of commuting conserved charges.
 These are generated by a Lax operator $L$ which solves the fundamental commutation relations \cite{Faddeev:1987ih,Faddeev:1996iy}